Are you experiencing slow performance, clutter, or functionality issues with your WordPress site?

 After successfully submitting the details, a success message will appear.
 Proceed by clicking on the Run the Installation button.

-To finish installing WordPress, you need to give some important details like site name, username, password, email address, and whether to discourage search engine indexing.
+To finish installing WordPress, you need to provide some important details, such as the site name, username, password, email address, and whether to discourage search engine indexing.
 Then, click the Install WordPress button to start the process.

 After running the installation, your site login link will appear.
 Click on it to log in to your WordPress website.
 Use the username and password you created recently to log in.